 Energy Use Intensity

-UC Irvine Health saw a decrease in its EUI in the calendar year 2020.
+UC Irvine Health saw an increase in its EUI in 2022.

 ZERO WASTE – GeneraTION

-UC Irvine Health was the proud recipient of a Practice Greenhealth Environmental Excellence Award in 2021.
+UC Irvine Health was the proud recipient of many Practice Greenhealth awards in 2023.

 A full list of awards is featured on the UC Office of the President’s website.